kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Once in room with guards, swap to T3
 - As T3, hack security terminal: 1,2,2,4,3 (-8; 0 Spikes)
   - This must be done as T3 or you won't have enough spikes
-- Switch back to MC and enter the hangar
+- Switch back to MC, open the hangar door, and immediately swap to another party member
+  - This spawns your party in the far corner of the hangar, closer to the Ebon Hawk
+  - Usually Canderous and T3 will move back to the entrance door, but MC will stay put
 - Calo/Davik fight:
   - This fight ends if we get Calo to <50% Vitality
   - Pause to setup the fight
-  - MC: Frag Grenade x2 on Calo
+  - MC: Frag Grenade x2 on Calo (or x1 if you only have 1)
   - T3: Shield Disruptor x3 on Calo
     - He will only use 2 unless Canderous misses both Power Blasts and Calo saves vs. at least one Frag
   - Canderous: Power Blast x2 on Calo
-    - If you have extra Frags, have Canderous throw them before his Power Blasts
+    - If you have any extra Frags, have Canderous throw them before his Power Blasts
   - Unpause and let the fight play out; it's about a 50-50 chance of being 2 or 3 rounds
+  - After MC uses their grenades, move towards the Ebon Hawk ramp before the fight finishes
+- Activate Solo Mode and swap to T3
-- Loot Davik's corpse for stuff to sell
+- As T3, loot Davik's corpse for stuff to sell
-- Board the Ebon Hawk
+- Swap back to MC and board the Ebon Hawk
 - Watch cool cutscenes
 - Destroy the Sith fighters